 - General counsel to satellite broadband company, including advising on its $1+ billion equity financing led by SoftBank.

-- Represented FP Resources USA Inc. in the take-private acquisition of The First Marblehead Corporation (NYSE: FMD).
+- FP Resources USA Inc.’s take-private acquisition of The First Marblehead Corporation (NYSE: FMD).

-- Represented Datawatch Corporation (NASDAQ: DWCH) in its acquisition of Angoss Software Corporation, a Canadian data analytics company.
+- Datawatch Corporation’s (NASDAQ: DWCH) acquisition of Angoss Software Corporation.

 Publications and Presentations

 - Corporate pro bono work for the Center for Women & Enterprise

 - Pro bono clients from the Lawyer’s Clearinghouse and Massachusetts Legal Clinic for the Homeless

 - Member of the Boston Bar and American Bar Associations